 In the literature, we can find very little consideration about complex traffic route choice possibilities in the lower level problem (assignment matrix).
 It could be done by observation, analytically or by simulation.
 In papers about dynamic estimation (see Table 1), there is very few tools adapted for medium to large urban network with real route choice possibilities and signalized intersections.

 Papers from Balakrishna [14] and Chang & Tao [13] are the most relevant papers for urban characteristics but we can see that the first one use a small and theoretical network (“much remains to be done to have a reliable dynamic OD system for efficient use in practice”) and an analytic approach for the assignment matrix whereas the second one takes into account only freeways and main arterials.
+Bierlaire and Crittin [12] dealt with KF in the Irvine network (urban).
+This network is quite large in area and offer route choice capabilities, however in terms of link density (number of road per unit area) and OD matrix size, it is not large.
+Moreover it does not consider traffic signals.
+In addition, this paper does not explain in detail how the assignment matrix is obtained.

 - Urban applications:

 As we can see is the Table 1, there is very little consideration for urban network and for rare cases which are dealing with this kind of typography usually they are small ones with low route choice and signalized capabilities.
 This lack could be problematic for most of traffic studies in city areas with congested and dense networks and signalized junctions.
 Majority of the traffic problematic are observed in urban area and present more challenging and interesting for traffic engineers.
 An innovative approach must allow efficient assessment in various types of networks and not limited to specific cases.

+Based on deficiencies identified above, the proposed methodology is focusing on several improvements of the current solutions.
+First, the approach uses a tool for demand assignment particularly adapted for the large and complex urban networks, i.e. mesoscopic simulator.
+Quality of the equilibrium, route choice and level of detail of the network signals settings are important features for this step to provide an assignment really representative of the actual one whatever the traffic situations.
+Moreover, this assignment and also the OD matrix adjustment must be done dynamically.
+The methodology is going to tackle the major problems of the time dependant formulation (travel time in the network, constraints on OD modification, etc.).

 Methodology proposed